aysiu/MunkiGenericIcons/README.md

 `sudo chmod +x /usr/local/mgi/MunkiGenericIcons.py`

 ## How to Use MGI
+By default, MGI will look for the Munki repository location based on how you defined it when you first used `/usr/local/munki/munkiimport --configure` if your server is a Mac.
+I haven't tweaked it for Linux and Windows, but there is an option to manually override.
+Just find the line `your_munki_repo=''` and change it to be the absolute path to your Munki repo.

 MGI is looking for an icon in your icons subfolder called **Generic.png**, so you have to have a generic icon ready to go.
 It should be square (50 x 50, or 70 x 70, or 220 x 220) and it should be a .png file.
 If your Munki repo is in /Users/Shared/munki_repo/, then your icon would be at /Users/Shared/munki_repo/icons/Generic.png.

 MGI will not work as expected if you have an actual Munki item named *Generic* that needs its own icon.
 If that's the case, you'll have to modify the MGI script directly and change `generic_name="Generic.png"` line to reflect the icon you really want to be the generic icon (maybe call it *Generic1.png* or something).